altanai/unifiedCommunicator/README.md

-# UUnified Communicator and Collaborator for Enterprise
+# Unified Communicator and Collaborator for Enterprise

 Modular enterprise communicator solution for enterprise based communication and collaboration .
 Use sipml5 client side libarary to provide webRTC based media stream capture and propagration from client side without external plugins.